 213. TRUSTS.
 Autumn quarter; three hours; three credits.
+Hours to be arranged.

-Nature and requisites of a trust; express, resulting, and constructive trusts; charitable trusts; appointment and office of trustee; nature of cestui's interest; transfer of trust property by trustee or by cestui; cestui's interest as affected by death, marriage or bankruptcy of trustee or cestui; duties of trustee; extinguishment of trust; removal or recognition or trustee; accounting; assignment of choses in action.
+Nature and requisites of a trust; express, resulting, and constructive trusts; charitable trusts; appointment and office of trustee; nature of cestui's interest; transfer of trust property by trustee or by cestui; cestui's interest as affected by death, marriage or bankruptcy of trustee or cestui; duties of trustee; extinguishment of trust; removal or recognition of trustee; accounting; assignment of choses in action.

 214. EQUITY.
 Autumn quarter; four hours; four credits.
+Hours to be arranged.